Lawrence litigator gives first lecture in Dean's Workshop on LGBT Rights

 Lawrence was decided in 2003, a full 17 years after the court had upheld Georgia’s ban on sodomy in Bowers v.
 Hardwick in 1986.
 Although the wait was due in part to the infrequency of sodomy prosecutions, it helped that by 2003 only 13 states still had sodomy laws.
 Smith, as well as members of the gay-rights movement, felt the case was ready for Supreme Court review.

 Currently 44 states still have bans on same-sex marriage on their books, leading some LGBT organizations to contend that the federal challenge is premature.
-Yet while Smith expressed some hesitation about the timing of Perry, he also cautioned against underestimating Boies and Olsen, a pair with several significant Supreme Court wins under their belts.
+Yet while Smith expressed some hesitation about the timing of Perry, he also cautioned against underestimating Boies and Olson, a pair with several significant Supreme Court wins under their belts.

 A week after the LGBT event, Kenji Yoshino and Barry Friedman were quoted in a New York Times story about a change in outlook for the Perry case.
 On October 14, Chief Judge of the United States District Court for the Northern District of California Vaughn Walker denied the motion by the proponents for Propositioin 8 to dismiss Boies and Olson’s case.
 Yoshino called the decision a “major victory for Olson and Boies,” and Judge Walker has scheduled a trial in Perry for January 2010, according to the Times.